Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- In three of five games at home this season, Los Angeles has hit the over.
+- This season, Los Angeles has hit the over in three of five games at home.

 - The average total in Rams home games this season is 51.5 points, 2.0 fewer than this contest's over/under (53.5).

-- This season on the road, Tennessee is 3-1 against the spread and 3-1 overall.
+- On the road, Tennessee is 3-1 overall and 3-1 against the spread.

-- This year, in four road games, Tennessee has gone over the total every time.
+- In four away games this year, Tennessee has gone over the total every time.

 Powered by Data Skrive.